 You will be allocated a named volunteer contact who is there to support you in your role, keep you updated about what’s going on and answer any questions you might have as you go along.
 It is important to us that we make volunteers feel part of our team.

 I have a criminal record – does that mean I am unable to volunteer?

 No, a criminal record should not be an automatic bar to you volunteering with us, although it may restrict the things you are able to do.
-If in doubt, you may wish to request a call to discuss the matter confidentially by completing our Enquiry form.

 Do you accept volunteers from outside the UK?